CHEAT SHEET for PlanSocial (formerly PTAsocial) Community Managers

 Be enthusiastic and make sure you make it clear to parents it's how they stay informed of PTA events, the volunteering bit is optional but highly appreciated.
 Of course it's good to let them know that some events will only actually happen if there are enough volunteers, to give them some further incentive to pitch in.

-By the way, don't be tentative when announcing PTAsocial to the school parents, even if you are just trialing it.
+By the way, don't be tentative when announcing PlanSocial to the school parents, even if you are just trialing it.
 If you launch in a wishy-washy way, you'll get a wishy-washy response!

-Get your PTAsocial button up on your school website, and share the correct register link on Facebook and Twitter.
+Get your PlanSocial button up on your school website, and share the correct register link on Facebook and Twitter.
 Your PTA's specific link is displayed on your Manage page.
-That register link allow parents and teachers to register with your PTAsocial community and request approval.
+That register link allow parents and teachers to register with your PlanSocial community and request approval.
 Handy if you do not have access to their email addresses.

 Invite all the PTA regulars you have email addresses for.
 Also ask them to invite others they know, and if you have a big list of emails already, email the Support team and we'll upload it for you in bulk in CSV format.

-Think about having a PTAsocial stall at each event to keep getting more people signed up.
+Think about having a PlanSocial stall at each event to keep getting more people signed up.
 We can even send you some balloons in the post.
 Just email Support again. :)

-You can have more than one Community Manager, but this is not generally recommended as you'll both receive all the self-register approval notification emails and might get yerselves in a tizz.
-If you are happy to deal with those anyway, just email... you got it -- support again and we'll get it sorted.
-Another option is to have a general PTA email address as the Community Manager login for setting up and announcing events, and each committee member then has their own login for volunteering, RSVPs etc. (PS Any new Community Managers will also be added to our product newsletter email list so we can let you know when stuff changes in the app.)
+You can have more than one Community Manager on a paid plan, but this is not generally recommended as you'll both receive all the self-register approval notification emails and might get yerselves in a tizz.
+Community Managers also get access to sensitive information like all email addresses, and can add or remove bank accounts for ticket payments and donations, so it's best to keep a tight hold over this access.
+(PS Any new Community Managers will also be added to our product newsletter email list so we can let you know when stuff changes in the app.)

 Setting up Events